VedikaMule6/NYC-Housing-Complaints-Analytics-using-Big-Data/README.md

 # nyc-housing-analytics
-# NYC Housing Complaints analysis & prediction
+# NYC Housing Complaints analysis

-This repository contains the source code, data pipeline scripts, and documentation for our group project: **NYC Housing Complaints analysis & Prediction using Big Data & Machine Learning**.
+This repository contains the source code, data pipeline scripts, and documentation for our group project: **NYC Housing Complaints analysis & Prediction using Big Data**.

 ## 📌 Project Overview